bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

 Please note that the build number must be either 0 or a positive integer.
 Negative numbers are not accepted.
 You can, however, set any number you have already used.

-## Set up app versioning automatically on Bitrise
+## Setting up app versioning automatically on Bitrise

 Track the version of your app in its git repository by modifying the file containing the essential information about the app (for example, the `Info.plist` file for iOS apps and the `AndroidManifest.xml` file for Android apps).